MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-E-Programs-AllInclusive-Care-Elderly-PACE/part-460-Programs-AllInclusive-Care-Elderly-PACE/subpart-F-PACE-Services/section-460.98.md

 ##### § 460.98 Service delivery. #####

-Link to an amendment published at 86 FR 6132, Jan.
-19, 2021.

-(a) *Plan.* A PACE organization must establish and implement a written plan to furnish care that meets the needs of each participant in all care settings 24 hours a day, every day of the year.
+(a) *Access to services.* A PACE organization is responsible for providing care that meets the needs of each participant across all care settings, 24 hours a day, every day of the year, and must establish and implement a written plan to ensure that care is appropriately furnished.

 (b) *Provision of services.* (1) The PACE organization must furnish comprehensive medical, health, and social services that integrate acute and long-term care.
+These services must be furnished in accordance with § 460.70(a).

 (2) These services must be furnished in at least the PACE center, the home, and inpatient facilities.

 (3) The PACE organization may not discriminate against any participant in the delivery of required PACE services based on race, ethnicity, national origin, religion, sex, age, mental or physical disability, or source of payment.

+(4) Services must be provided as expeditiously as the participant's health condition requires, taking into account the participant's medical, physical, emotional, and social needs.

+(5) The PACE organization must document, track and monitor the provision of services across all care settings in order to ensure the interdisciplinary team remains alert to the participant's medical, physical, emotional, and social needs regardless of whether services are formally incorporated into the participant's plan of care.

 (c) *Minimum services furnished at each PACE center.* At a minimum, the following services must be furnished at each PACE center: